 Care your pet received at Animal Humane Society

 All birds and small mammals are given a general physical examination.
-Additionally, every rabbit and ferret is spayed or neutered and microchipped for future identification.
+Additionally, every single dog, cat, rabbit and ferret that leaves our doors is spayed or neutered.
 No vaccinations or diagnostic tests are performed on birds or small mammals.

 Please consult your veterinarian regarding other veterinary procedures that may be needed.
 Follow-up treatments are your responsibility and will be at your expense.